3 g Chinese Panda 2019 Gold Coin

 - Gold Pandas are 99.9% pure gold.
 In many ways, it is more exciting to hold a Gold Panda in your hands than an alloyed gold coin.
 Unlike alloyed gold, pure 24 karat gold has a lustrous gold colour and being of higher density it also has a better heft or “feel” to it.

 - Chinese Gold Pandas are the equivalent of savings.
 Gold Pandas are an ideal choice for any type of long-term investor who appreciates the security and stability of owning physical legal tender gold coins.

 - Gold Panda coins are perfect gifts.
-Chinese Panda gold coins make lovely gifts because of their superior quality and abbordable price.
+Chinese Panda gold coins make lovely gifts because of their superior quality and affordable price.